 Don’t let the title fool you.
 The tips in this post are still relevant for 2018.
 Here, we talk about how to make quick wins when it comes to some common HR objectives, such as digitization, better employee engagement and increased productivity.

 Organizations are undergoing digital transformations so they can provide better experiences for both customers and employees.
 This post discusses how HR service delivery software impacts four major digital transformation trends: borderless platforms, data currency, individual centricity, and the battle for brains.

 Agile management is no longer reserved for trendy tech companies.
 It’s not even confined to just development departments.
 The reality is all organizations (and all departments) must become more agile to adapt to market changes.
 This post talks about how HR can keep up by adopting the agile mindset.

 There you have it—the most-viewed posts from this year.
-Want another roundup of HR insights from 2017?
-Make sure you download our special holiday gift to you: Modern HR Service Delivery: The Ultimate Box Set for HR Service Leaders.
-It’s a collection of our very best eBooks, available all together in one convenient download.
-It’s only here for a short time, so make sure you claim your gift today!
+Want another roundup of HR insights?
+Download our special collection of resources: Modern HR Service Delivery: The Ultimate Box Set for HR Service Leaders.
+It combines our very best eBooks, available all together in one convenient download.

 You May Also Be Interested In: